leiku/decomp_stab/README.md

 There are additional authors that contributed to the manuscript.

 ## Introduction
 This repository provides the workflow that resulted in all the results for the manuscript.
+The folder 'Results' stored the decomposition results from the original data, which are the base to generate figures in folder 'Figs'.

 ## Running the workflow
 See 'WorkFlow.R' for the workflow.
 Run it with your R working directory set to directory it is in.
 Notice that three dataset files should be downloaded beforehand: